h8liu-archives/xlang/readme.md

 # Design Thoughts

-I like Go language very much, and in my opinion, it is the most readable and comprehensible language in the world.
+I like Go language very much, and in my opinion, it is the most readable and comprehensible language in the world, for these features:

 - It is a procedural language, which means the program describes what it does in the same way that most people think about algorithms: as steps, but not